 RC: Again, I think it's less a question of whether philanthropy responds effectively to this kind of national disaster and more about the role philanthropy should play at pivotal moments in our history.
 Whether it's Katrina or 9/11 or the South Central riots in Los Angeles, there are points in the history of every society where underlying issues surface in a very visible way.
 And in those moments, I think the response of philanthropy is actually in some ways more measurable than it is on a day-to-day basis.
 You can see which foundations showed up at the table and which didn't.
 You can see what they delivered and what they didn't.
 You can see which foundations talked but didn't back the talk up with money, and which foundations decided talk was cheap and instead brought their resources and talents and skills to bear on the situation.
 It really comes down to looking at philanthropy at pivotal moments in our history and asking, Who was there and what did they contribute?

-PND: Well, thanks so much for your time this afternoon, Rick.
+PND: Well, thanks for your time this afternoon.

 RC: My pleasure.